mpatching22/SCMS_turtlebot/README.md

 ## 🏭 Application Context

-The system functions as an **autonomous mobile assistant** in warehouse or factory settings.
+The system acts as a **mobile warehouse assistant**, autonomously transporting goods or tools by following a worker.
-It follows workers wearing high-visibility vests, carrying tools or parts, and reducing the need for manual carts or trolleys.
-This improves workflow efficiency, safety, and ergonomics — particularly in **GPS-denied indoor environments** where hands-free operation is vital.
-The combined RGB and depth sensing allows reliable detection even under variable lighting or cluttered backgrounds.
+Operating in **GPS-denied indoor environments**, it supports ergonomic, hands-free workflows and enhances occupational safety.
+By combining **RGB-D perception** with **LiDAR-based safety checks**, the robot achieves reliable human tracking under variable lighting, clutter, and partial occlusions.

 ---